Oluwakemi-moyin/CAPSTONE_PROJECT_SALES/README.md

 ### Inferences
 ---
 1. Overall Sales Trends by Month
-   - FEBRUARY and JUNE are the top most selling months with total quantity sold of 50,000pcs for both for the two year periods.
+   - FEBRUARY and JUNE are the top most selling months with total quantity sold of 9,930pcs and 9,904pcs for both for the two year periods.
-   - The month of MAY had the lowest number of units sold with 5,000pcs of JACKETS sold in the Year 2023 and 7,500pcs of JACKETS sold in the Year 2024.
+   - The month of MAY had the lowest number of units sold with 994pcs of JACKETS sold in the Year 2023 and 1,488pcs of JACKETS sold in the Year 2024.
-   - Sales are lowest in MAY and DECEMBER with total quantity sold of 12,500 for both for the two year periods.
+   - Sales are lowest in MAY and DECEMBER with a total quantity sold of 4,947 for both periods.
-   - Cus1151 is the highest buying customer for both time periods(2023&2024) With a total order of 911UNITS.
-The customer bought the most products(HATS) in the month of MARCH with a total order of 199units.

 2. Regional Performance
-   - The SOUTHERN REGION had the overall highest quantity sold with 122,500pcs for the two Year periods(2023&2024).
+   - The SOUTHERN REGION had the overall highest quantity sold with 9,930pcs for the two Year periods(2023&2024).
-   - FEBRUARY and JUNE are the top most selling months with total quantity sold of 50,000pcs for both for the two year periods.
    - SOUTHERN REGION had the highest total sales in the months of FEBRUARY and JUNE respectively.
-   - WEST and NORTH REGION has the lowest overall quantity sold for DECEMBER and MAY respectively for the two year periods with total quantity sold of 12,500pcs for both regions.
+   - WEST and NORTH REGION has the lowest overall quantity sold for DECEMBER and MAY respectively for the two year periods with total quantity sold of 2,465pcs and 2,482pcs for       both regions.

 3. Insights(Strategic Implications to the Business)
-   - The month of DECEMBER and MAY have the lowest total sales of 12,500(GLOVES and JACKETS respectively) each.
+   - The month of DECEMBER and MAY have the lowest total sales of (GLOVES and JACKETS respectively) each.
-   - HAT AND GLOVE have the HIGHEST AVERAGE SALES PER PRODUCT with a figure oF 8.33 followed by HAT with AVERAGE SALES of 8PCS
+   - GLOVES & SHIRT have the HIGHEST AVERAGE SALES PER PRODUCT with a figure oF 8.33 followed by HAT with AVERAGE SALES of 8.00
-   - Cus1151 ORDERED FOR ITEMS FROM THE STORE THE MOST WITH A TOTAL ORDER OF 911UNITS for the two year periods which shows consistency and loyalty to the brand.

 ### Conclusion
 ---
 The business needs to do a thorough review of the products needed in each Region it has stores in.
-For example, GLOVES has the lowest total sales in the WEST REGION (12,500), possibly due to the low demand in that region.
-As December is a festive season, other products like SHOES, Christmas wears are usually more in high demand, so all these should be incorporated into the Retail Store's analysis.
+For example, GLOVES AND SHOES has the lowest total sales in the WEST REGION, possibly due to the low demand in that region.
+As December is a festive season, other products like Christmas CLOTHES are usually more in high demand, so all these should be incorporated into the Retail Store's analysis.
 Also, there should be discounts available in the month of December and marketing gimmicks like BUY 1 GET 1 FREE to encourage more sales.